 February tends to be one of the less favoured months of the year.
-With the festive cheer and New Year enthusiasm behind us, but the bright, mild days of spring seemingly still far ahead, it’s easy to feel a bit demotivated or uninspired.
-So why not brighten up your February and plan an exciting break?
+With the festive cheer and New Year enthusiasm behind us, but the bright, mild days of spring seemingly still far ahead, it’s easy to feel demotivated or uninspired.
+So why not brighten up your February 2026 by planning an exciting break?

 February is a great time to go away, as not only can you escape the cold weather for a while, but prices also tend to be lower.

 If you’d like to go away but are unsure of the destination, we’re here to give you some ideas.
-There are many gorgeous destinations that are perfect for a February break, whether you’re looking for guaranteed warmth and sunshine or an exciting cultural event.
+Many gorgeous destinations are perfect for a winter break, whether you’re looking for guaranteed warmth and sunshine or an exciting cultural event.

-So, to get you inspired, here are 12 of the best travel destinations for February.
+So, to get you inspired, here are 13 of the best travel destinations for February.
+And, if you’re looking to plan your next trip, check out our holiday itinerary helper or find thousands of travel deals using the button below.

 The Maldives

-If you’re thinking about an exotic escape, then the 26 tropical atolls of the Maldives are a truly idyllic choice.
+If you’re thinking about an exotic escape, then the 26 tropical atolls of the Maldives are an idyllic choice.
 While the Maldives is a dream at any time of year, February is definitely one of the best months to go.
-At this time of year, the skies are bright and blue, the days long and dry, and the sunshine turns the ocean into a shimmering turquoise that’ll take your breath away.
+The skies are bright and blue, the days long and dry, and the sunshine turns the ocean into a breathtaking, shimmering turquoise.

 Because the water is so clear, the diving and snorkelling here is even better than usual, and February is the best time of year to see whale sharks, manta rays, and tiger sharks.
-The powder white beaches have to be seen to be believed, and as temperatures hover around 31°C, you can spend lazy days sunbathing on the sand and swimming in the blissfully warm waters.
-The perfect tropical break.
+The powder white beaches have to be seen to be believed, and as temperatures hover around 29°C, you can spend lazy days sunbathing on the sand and swimming in the blissfully warm waters.

 5. Phuket, Thailand